-The research methodology of this study is based on a case study research approach, with the old town district of Sakon Nakhon city serving as the case study area.
-The data collection process consists of the following steps:
+This research employs a case study research approach, with the old town district of Sakon Nakhon city serving as the case study area.
+The data collection process consists of the following steps.

 - 1) Preliminary field data collection to identify research issues. - 2) Registering the number of vernacular row houses to determine the location and use of the buildings.